-12.3.4 Drainage Design Deviations
+12.3.5 Drainage Design Deviations

-The Developer shall meet the criteria in Section 12 except for the locations and conditions stated in this Section 12.3.4.
+The Developer shall meet the criteria in Section 12 except for the locations and conditions stated in this Section 12.3.5.

-For the proposed toll lanes over Brays Bayou and existing SH 288 General Purpose Lanes over Brays Bayou, the following design deviations are allowed:
+For the proposed toll lanes over Brays Bayou and existing SH 288 General Purpose Lanes over Brays Bayou; and for the General Purpose Lanes over Clear Creek, if the Developer opts to widen the bridge over Clear Creek per Section 1.3.1.5, the following design Deviations are allowed:

-- a) Design frequency shall meet 50-year event requirements - b) Low chord of proposed structures shall match or be above the existing low chord of the SH 288 General Purpose Lane bridges. - c) Bridge structure type shall be compatible with existing structures and proposed substructure within the channel shall align with existing SH 288 General Purpose Lane bridge columns and shall be the same width of or smaller than existing bridge columns.
+- a) Minimum freeboard requirements are exempted. - b) Low chord of proposed structures shall match or be above the existing low chord of the SH 288 General Purpose Lane bridges. - c) Existing water surface elevation at the design frequency must be maintained with no rise upstream and downstream at the TxDOT ROW lines. - d) Bridge structure type shall be compatible with existing structures and proposed substructure within the channel shall align with existing SH 288 General Purpose Lane bridge columns and shall be the same width of or smaller than existing bridge columns.

-For the proposed toll lanes and existing SH 288 General Purpose lanes in the depressed roadway section north of Brays Bayou, the following design deviations are allowed:
+For the proposed toll lanes and existing SH 288 General Purpose lanes in the depressed roadway section north of Brays Bayou, the following design Deviations are allowed: